Crosse/termbg/README.md

 ## Alright, maybe that's neat. where do I get it?

-Right now, you have to build the code yourself.
-It requires Rust.
-(Sorry.
-In the future there will be binaries here to download.)
+You can get the [latest
+release](https://github.com/Crosse/termbg/releases/latest) straight from this repo's releases.

-Clone the repo and run `cargo install --path .`, like so:
+Alternatively, if you already have Rust installed, you can clone the repo and run `cargo install --path .`, like so:

     $ cargo install --path .
       Installing termbg v0.1.0 (/Users/seth/code/mine/termbg)